anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: It is with words as with sunbeams.
-The more they are condensed, the deeper they burn.
+Quote: Wise men talk because they have something to say; fools, because they have to say something.

-By: Robert Southey
+By: Plato